bbenchoff/AGaMEMnon/docs/PERIPHERAL_CATALOG.md

   saturating response on ADC0/ADC1/ADC2 channel 4 (see `ANALOG_FABRIC_BOUNDARY.md`;
   the exact codes are a sample, not a constant).
-External channels 0–3 read full scale (`0xfff`), which means only that **no usable analog input was presented — the cause is not established.** An earlier "those analog pads are not bonded on L48" explanation is **withdrawn**: the datasheet-derived pin table puts `ADC_IN0..IN3` on PIN_10..PIN_13, and those pads are bonded and harness-confirmed working as digital IO.
+External channels 0–3 read full scale (`0xfff`), which means only that **no usable analog input was presented — the cause is not established.** Unbonded pads do not explain it: the datasheet-derived pin table puts `ADC_IN0..IN3` on PIN_10..PIN_13, and those pads are bonded and harness-confirmed working as digital IO.
 Unconfirmed candidates: the analog input mux is not enabled for those channels; the pad is held in digital mode